pkt-cash/ns-projects/readme.md

   * Static code only which interacts directly with a PacketCrypt mining pool
   * Pool updates to allow subscription to different types of announcements
 * Creation and maintanence of a repository of packages of mesh software
-  * Pakages to be easily installed in major operating systems which do not have support already such as Debian, OSX and Windows
+  * Packages to be easily installed in major operating systems which do not have support already such as Debian, OSX and Windows
   * Packaging of meshnet software including cjdns and yggdrasil
 * Cjdns wifi based interface
   * Automatic peering when a compatible wireless device is in range